SomeGuy6858/CleverVideoDownloader/README.md

   ffmpeg will come packaged within the precompiled folder, however I encourage you to go to their official website and install it yourself, https://www.ffmpeg.org/

-###This is an old version and may no longer work as intended